anegg0/gr0wing-hugo/content/posts/2013-04-14-why-you-should-throw-your-higher-self-in-the-trashcan-2.md

 You should, because they&#8217;re probably right (your mom&#8217;s opinion also counts, no matter how biased it might be).

-The trick, here, is to really understand that you might think your qualities are &#8220;normal&#8221; or granted, but they&#8217;re not.
+The trick, here, is to really understand that you might think your qualities are "normal" or granted, but they&#8217;re not.

 I know a lot of people who are great at repairing things.
 They under-appreciate that because they simply  like to fix that washing machine and they consider that there&#8217;s no merit in being good at something you like.